SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 You have several options for writing closures more concisely.
-When the closure's type is already known, such as the callback for a delegate, you can omit the type of its parameters.
+When the closure's type is already known, such as the callback for a delegate, you can omit the type of its parameters, its return type, or both.
 For even more brevity,
 you can refer to parameters by number instead of by name.
 Single statement closures implicitly return the value